samuallin/ReadMe-Testing/README.md

 In this project, it will provide the following packages
 * Training Van Gogh gallery with Python
 * Inference with real time camera and still images
-* Deployment on Windows application
+* Deployment on Windows applications
-* Deployment on Windows application
+* Deployment on Android applications
-* Deployment on web browser
+* Deployment on web pages

 ## Getting Started